urbit/urbit.org-reloaded/content/docs/hoon/reference/rune/tis.md

 ## `=|` "tisbar"

-Combine a default type value ("bunt value") with the subject.
+Combine a named noun with the subject by "bunting" (producing the default value) of a given mold.

 #### Syntax